 The people who pass the bar exam are not necessarily smarter than the people who fail.
-But they do use different study strategies.
-A good bar exam study guide is active, not passive.
+But they do use different study strategies when studying for the bar exam.
+A good study guide is active, not passive.
 It helps you get the rules into your mental inventory.
-Then you can whip them out when you need them for a fast analysis of a fact pattern on the bar exam.
+Then you can whip them out when needed for a fast analysis of some absurd fact pattern you’re bound to encounter on the exam.

 Bad Bar Exam Study Tips

-- Just reading and reading.
-If the aim is to learn the law, just reading will not work.
+- Reading, reading, and reading some more.
+If your aim is to learn the law, simply reading it doesn’t work.
 Period.
 We all tried it in law school.
-If it didn’t work then, it will not work for the bar exam.
-You need to study actively, not just passively.
+If it didn’t work then, it will not work when you’re studying for the bar exam.
+You need to study actively, not passively.

 - Trying to review the law by listening to tapes or other recordings covering material you have not yet learned.
 You can only review what you already know.

 - Listening twice to new lecture material on a DVD.
 Or even listening once at normal speed.
 Do NOT push the cursor back and listen to any part of a lecture again.
 If there’s something you didn’t catch, study the topic in your books.
 And there are ways to speed up a DVD without altering the sound.
 Don’t let watching DVDs eat up your time.

 - Doing 35 or 50 or 100 MBE practice questions a day before you have mastered the law.
 If you don’t know the law, doing questions will not magically raise your grade.
 Students come to me who have worn themselves out doing thousands of practice questions, year after year, on one bar exam after the next.
 Their children never see them.
 And they never raise their grades.
 First, learn the law, then do practice questions.

 Good study strategies are active, not passive.
 They get you out of your comfort zone.
 In some cases, they are excruciatingly painful.
 But with good study strategies, your studying for the bar exam will actually result in the law sticking in your brain.
 You master it, and then you can apply it when you need it.

 A good bar exam study guide includes the following: